KenEzekiel/Tucil-2-Stima/README.md

 ## Project Description

-A Closest pair of points problem solver using the Divide and Conquer Algorithm, made by Kenneth Ezekiel (13521089) and Alisha Listya (13521171) for the Algorithm & Design Course
+A Closest pair of points problem solver using the Divide and Conquer Algorithm, Bandung Institute of Technology, made by Kenneth Ezekiel (13521089) and Alisha Listya (13521171) for the Algorithm & Design Course

 ## Problem Description